Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day2/3-Parsing/Parsing-Theory-I.solutions.md

 **There is no statement after the condition**

-In Python empty objects are `False` by default, therefore an empty object by default return `False` Therefore `header` here is treated as indicator:
+In Python empty objects are `False` by default, therefore an empty object by default return `False`.

+Therefore `header` here is treated as indicator:
 - if it is empty it is `False`
 - once is filled it become `True`